Rangers live European dream on chaos-laden night

 Fourth in the Bundesliga, a point behind Bayer Leverkusen, they are nine adrift of Borussia Dortmund, who Rangers dispatched in the last 32.

-"Rangers shown they can grind out results in this tournament," added Loy.
+"Rangers have shown they can grind out results in this tournament," added Loy.
 "They've shown they can turn up on big nights against big teams.
 Who would bet against them in the semi-finals?"

 Leipzig, West Ham, Eintracht Frankfurt - none of those left in the hunt will scare Rangers.